emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	:param str: A JavaScript ``String`` object.
 	:type str: String
 	:param outPtr: Pointer to data copied from ``str``, encoded in UTF16LE format and null-terminated.
-	:param maxBytesToWrite: A limit on the number of bytes to write out.
+	:param maxBytesToWrite: A limit on the number of bytes that this function can at most write out.
+If the string is longer than this, the output is truncated.
+The outputted string will always be null terminated, even if truncation occurred.